 Its flat, cafe-racer style seat looks low key but can comfortably fit a passenger when needed.

 The rear mudguard hugs the tyre closely, making it almost invisible – style points!
 The front guard is slim and short, giving it even more cafe racer DNA.

 It uses Brembo hydraulic brakes with a combined system for efficient, safe stopping and a chain-free, maintenance-free, carbon fibre drive train to keep things simple, clean, and quiet.

 Extra touches here include specially designed pouch cell technology that increases battery longevity, keyless ignition, built-in alarm, and app integration.

 Some customers aren’t that pleased with the built-in lock.
 Integrated locks are typically fine in a pinch, but if you’re going to leave this locked up anywhere for a long time, bring a heavy-duty one.

 For the price, this is a great bike.
-This company has also gained momentum to the point that it’s unlikely they’ll disappear within a few years.
+This company has also gained momentum to the point that it’s unlikely it’ll disappear within a few years.
 We can’t say the same for every Chinese import electric motorcycle.